 Growth Metrics

-Olin (OLN) Long-Term Debt Repayments (2016 - 2025)
+Olin (OLN) Long-Term Debt Repayments (2016 - 2026)

 • Quarterly Long-Term Debt Repayments fell 19.3% to $437.0 million in Q4 2025 from the year-ago period, while the trailing twelve-month figure was $2.8 billion through Dec 2025, up 203.24% year-over-year, with the annual reading at $2.8 billion for FY2025, 203.24% up from the prior year.

-• Long-Term Debt Repayments for Q4 2025 was $437.0 million at Olin, up from $159.0 million in the prior quarter.
+• Long-Term Debt Repayments was $437.0 million for Q4 2025 at Olin, up from $159.0 million in the prior quarter.

-• The five-year high for Long-Term Debt Repayments was $1.8 billion in Q1 2025, with the low at -$64.7 million in Q3 2023.
+• Over five years, Long-Term Debt Repayments peaked at $1.8 billion in Q1 2025 and troughed at -$64.7 million in Q3 2023.

-• Over 5 years, Long-Term Debt Repayments stood at $402.0 million in 2021, then crashed by 50.2% to $200.2 million in 2022, then skyrocketed by 107.39% to $415.2 million in 2023, then skyrocketed by 30.42% to $541.5 million in 2024, then dropped by 19.3% to $437.0 million in 2025.
+• A 5-year view of Long-Term Debt Repayments shows it stood at $402.0 million in 2021, then plummeted by 50.2% to $200.2 million in 2022, then surged by 107.39% to $415.2 million in 2023, then surged by 30.42% to $541.5 million in 2024, then decreased by 19.3% to $437.0 million in 2025.